zhenry9/mrb-docs/docs/source/how-to/refund.rst

 When to void a payment:

+- When a guest is cancelling an entire order.
 - When the tab was closed out incorrectly.
-For example, with the wrong card, another guest's card, or to card when the guest wants to pay cash.
+For example, with the wrong card, another guest's card, or to card-on-file when the guest wants to pay cash.
 - When the guest only ordered one item.

 Refunding a single item